chaun14/invlogclassic-docs/references/settings.md

 `!config captchaVerificationOnJoin false`

+<a name=captchaVerificationWelcomeMessage></a>

+---

-## Welcome Message
+## Message de bienvenue

-The message a user will get after joining a server and instructing them to enter the captcha.
+Le message que l'utilisateur recevra après avoir rejoint le server et les instructions pour compléter le captcha.

 Type: `String`

 Default: `Welcome to the server **{serverName}**!
 For extra protection, new members are required to enter a captcha.`

-Reset to default: `!config captchaVerificationWelcomeMessage default`
+Reset to default:
+`!config captchaVerificationWelcomeMessage default`

 Examples:

 `!config captchaVerificationWelcomeMessage Welcome, please enter the captcha below!`

+<a name=captchaVerificationSuccessMessage></a>

+---

-## Success Message
+## Message de réussite

-The welcome message that will be sent to the user after he successfully verifies.
+Le message de bienvenue envoyé à l'utilisateur après une vérification réussie.

 Type: `String`

 Default: `You have successfully entered the captcha.
 Welcome to the server!`

-Reset to default: `!config captchaVerificationSuccessMessage default`
+Reset to default:
+`!config captchaVerificationSuccessMessage default`

 Examples:

 `!config captchaVerificationSuccessMessage Thanks for entering the captcha, enjoy our server!`

+<a name=captchaVerificationFailedMessage></a>

+---

-## Failed Message
+## Message d’échec

-The message sent to the user if he enters an invalid captcha.
+Le message envoyé à l'utilisateur si il a entré un mauvais captcha.

 Type: `String`

 Default: `You did not enter the captha right within the specified time.We're sorry, but we have to kick you from the server.
 Feel free to join again.`

-Reset to default: `!config captchaVerificationFailedMessage default`
+Reset to default:
+`!config captchaVerificationFailedMessage default`

 Examples:

 `!config captchaVerificationFailedMessage Looks like you are not human :(.
 You can join again and try again later if this was a mistake!`

-## Verification Timeout

-The time within which the captcha has to be entered successfully.
+<a name=captchaVerificationTimeout></a>

+---

+## Message de temps expiré

+Le temps que l'utilisateur a pour valider le captcha.

 Type: `Number`

 Default: `180`

-Reset to default: `!config captchaVerificationTimeout default`
+Reset to default:
+`!config captchaVerificationTimeout default`

 Examples: